Quick Links

 • Mr Risdale - I enjoy teaching English primarily because of the wonderful people I’ve met along the way, students and colleagues.
 I enjoy sharing my passion for reading and for great films with my students.
 It keeps me on my toes because they have curiosities that invite me to explore new fields so that I can be a bridge for them.
 I have to be prepared to explain news stories to them, so I have to keep informed and aware of what is happening in the world.

-• Mrs Tuckett -I love sharing the experience of being transported to a completely different time, place or viewpoint by a writer; exploring the incredible power of language with students who so often notice details and offer ideas that I have never even thought of; and empowering students to express their own imaginings and beliefs with clarity and confidence.
+• Mrs Tuckett - I love sharing the experience of being transported to a completely different time, place or viewpoint by a writer; exploring the incredible power of language with students who so often notice details and offer ideas that I have never even thought of; and empowering students to express their own imaginings and beliefs with clarity and confidence.

-• Mrs Partridge - Assistant Head Teacher - I love being an English teacher because I love talking about language.
+• Mrs Partridge - Deputy Head Teacher - I love being an English teacher because I love talking about language.
 Words and their origins, their meanings and their connotations fascinate me.
 I also get to spend time speaking with students about some wonderful books.
 It's amazing to see students develop an understanding of the world and their eyes opened to new and interesting ideas through literature.
 I think it's the most rewarding subject to teach.

 • Mrs Heather - I love the ways in which writers can explore important ideas such as social injustice, poverty and treason just through a story.
 Think of Macbeth, for example.
 Shakespeare really makes you think about the consequences of cold blooded murder on the murderer.
 I'm also a massive grammar nerd and I'm fascinated (and a bit scared) by the ways in which politicians and journalists use rhetorical language to persuade, enlighten, frighten or deceive.

 Students sit two exams at GCSE and one recorded piece of Spoken Language.
 Each exam paper is 1hr 45 minutes in length.
 Paper 1 requires students to respond to 4 questions about a fiction text and then produce an extended piece of descriptive writing.
 Paper 2 requires students to respond to 4 questions about 2 non-fiction texts and then produce an extended piece of persuasive writing.
-Each paper is worth 40% of the exam.
+Each paper is worth 50% of the exam.

 Course: English Literature AQA